madrilene/lenesaile.com/src/en/blog/2021-11-16-seo-vs-campaigns.md

 alt: 'A photo of my mechanical keyboard and a string of lights'
 ---

+{% include "partials/toc.njk" %}

-A few days ago a client friend told us about his doubts regarding the choice between SEO and an advertising campaign to improve customer acquisition.
+A few days ago a client friend told me about his doubts regarding the choice between SEO and an advertising campaign to improve customer acquisition.

 There are many factors to take into account, such as the type of product you want to sell or the service you are offering.
 But let's start with the basics.